Oscar bait: Early years

 From the first Oscars, there were instances of films whose initial, limited release at the end of a year was meant to qualify it for Academy consideration before a wider release.
-In 1933, MGM released the Greta Garbo classic Queen Christina in New York and Los Angeles the week after Christmas, expanding it to more cities once 1934 began.
-Six years later, it did the same with Gone with the Wind, which went on to win the Best Picture Oscar.
+In 1933, MGM released the Greta Garbo classic Queen Christina in New York City and Los Angeles the week after Christmas, expanding it to more cities once 1934 began.
+Six years later, it did the same with Gone with the Wind, which went on to win the Best Picture Oscar at the 12th Academy Awards.

 "Oscar bait" was used in a critical 1948 review of John Ford's Fort Apache in The New Republic that ends with the sentence "Postcards are supposed to be sent through the mail; flashed self-consciously on the screen, they look like Oscar bait."
 The New York Times used it in a 1955 article about the then-upcoming The Harder They Fall, Humphrey Bogart's final film.
 A 1968 ad for The Lion in Winter quoted from a review in Cosmopolitan praising the performances of Peter O'Toole and Katharine Hepburn as "Oscar bait outings."

 These all referred to films or performances that, while they might attract the attention of Academy voters, were not explicitly made with them in mind.
 But also in 1948, the Supreme Court of the United States's decision in United States v.
 Paramount Pictures, Inc., forbidding the studios from owning theater chains, changed the film industry profoundly.
 With their pictures no longer guaranteed to have an adequate theatrical run, and television beginning to offer competition, the studios had to rely increasingly on marketing to make films profitable.
 Thus their release patterns began following the calendar even more closely than they already had.